The True Cost of Damage

 The total environmental impact of every e-commerce order is the total of many different factors.
 Manufacturing resources, primary packaging, distribution, and the shipping cycle are all part of the total impact.
 Using the example of a tablet, the shipping cycle (the journey from distribution center to consumer) accounts for about 2% of the total environmental impact of that tablet.
-Of that 2%, packaging materials accounts for about 15% of the shipping cycle’s impact.
+Of that 2%, packaging materials account for about 15% of the shipping cycle’s impact.
 That equals about .003% of the total environmental impact.

 Doesn’t seem like a valuable place to look for sustainability improvements, right?
 Wrong.